- What is Scandinavian Boho

 This was before the Scandi Boho term was even used.

-What we have here: jute carpet, white walls and ceiling, a fireplace stripped to the masonry, white curtains with caramel lining, wicker chairs and distressed wooden chairs placed against the wall.
+And layered with off white curtains with caramel lining, wicker chairs and distressed wooden chairs placed against the wall.

 Prints are artfully arranged in a straight line on the wall, framed in wood.